 The following essay is based on the second part of my keynote speech at the FROG conference 2017 on October, 14th 2017 at the Wiener Rathaus.
-The first part „Keep your Politics out of my games!“ can be found here, as well as an impromtu reply by Tobias Winnerling.
-The remaining third part on political myths in games will be published subsequently.
+The first part “Keep your Politics out of my games!” can be found here, as well as an impromtu reply by Tobias Winnerling.
+The third part “Games Are Never Innocent” on political myths in games can be read here.

 by Eugen Pfister

 Why a better Understanding of Politics in Popular Culture matters

 It is true, not all video games have a conscious or an intentional political message but they communicate political aspects nonetheless.
 Games are not developed in aseptic laboratories under vacuum and without contact to the exterior.
 They are the result of their culture and society of origin.
 Their developers are not creating games ex nihil but are falling back on the world they know.
 They are – most of the time – recreating the world they are used too.
 To give you a simile: just think of the “aliens” in the Star Trek Universe.
 Therefore all games can be analysed for traces of a political discourse.
 Video games are an excellent source for ideological values and worldviews in mass media.